multitel-ai/urban-sound-tagging/README.md

 If you want to manualy download and decompress files, you have to put everything in the `audio` directory.
 Then you have to use the aboce command without the `--download`.
 We use the version 2.2 of SONYCUST available [here](https://zenodo.org/record/3873076).

+Your SONYC-UST folder should look like this :
 ~~~bash
 .
 └── SONC-UST                    # Given by path_to_SONYCUST in config.py